AGhariebiyan/to-the-root-backend/frontend/README.md

 In Strapi, go to Settings > User & Permissions Plugin > Advanced Settings And make sure the reset password page is set to http://localhost:3000/password/reset for testing

+Please note the Sendgrid account will need to change ownership at some point, as it requires a phone authentication app to login.
+We will also need a domain rather than a single sender for this once a proper domain has been setup for us.